It's time for an update

 • Energy efficiency of your home

-To maximise the performance of your heat pump, it’s important to make sure your home is as energy efficient as possible before replacing your boiler.
-Reduce the amount of heat escaping your home by filling cavity walls, installing loft insulation and fitting double or triple glazed windows.
+To maximise the performance of your heat pump, it’s important to make sure your home is as energy efficient as possible.
+Adding a sufficient amount of insulation to prevent heat from escaping will help your home feel warmer for longer.
+Insulation can range from cavity walls, loft insulation and fitting double or triple glazed windows.

 • Space considerations